som1sezhi/itg-difficulty-predictor/app/itg-difficulty-predictor-app/src/descriptions/seq-model-desc.md

 This model does a bit worse than the simple 3-feature model in terms of raw numbers/statistics; it has about 70% accuracy on the training set, with a ~0.4 MAE in block rating.
 (I'm lazy so I didn't bother doing a train/test split.)
 I like this model better than the simple model though, since it works on a wider variety of charts, not just stamina/16ths stream.
 I also gave this model the ability to extrapolate to ratings higher than 43, so that's cool I guess.

+### Limitations/problems I found

+- Patterns don't affect difficulty predictions
+  - This means that tech (XO, FS, BR, DS, etc.), rhythms, candle usage, etc. are not taken into account by this model.
+- This model seems to underrate super long hard stuff.
+For example, it gives [21] XS Project Collection Full a rating of 18.51.
+- This model cannot assign ratings lower than 1.5 (due to the +0.5 shift).
+- Probably some other stuff IDK I'm not an ML guy

+Remember that even under ideal conditions for this model (i.e. techless stream), this model is only around 70% accurate.
+Use this model as a first-order approximation at most, and be sure to consult ratings of charts similar to yours to decide on a final rating for your chart.

 ### "Difficulty score" calculation

 Let $\{d_i\}_{i=1}^N$ be a sequence of NPS density values for the chart.
 The "difficulty score" $S$ is calculated as follows: